IsaacShrestha/tododjango/README.md

 * cd to the django directory, e.g. ../tododjango/
 * Launch runserver, python manage.py runserver
 * View the app in your browser at localhost:8000

+#User guide

+This application allows you to do the followings:
+* Register your account
+* Login using the username and password
+* Add the jobs

+When you come to the website for the first time, to begin using the service you need to register as either a job seeker or a job poster.
+Once, you are registered you can login using username and password.

+In this version only job poster's panel is fully functional.
+As soon as you login as job poster, your dashboard will be empty.
+By choosing add new job you can add the job.
+You can select add, edit and delete the jobs from your dashboard as a job poster.